YYCHEN-299/Scientific-Computing-Individual-Research-Project/docs/milestones.md

 1. Read and understand the source code of current sparse matrix storage format (CSR, ELLPACK, CSRL and others from research paper).
 (2-3 weeks)
 2. Learn SIMD acceleration technology in SpMV.
 (1-2 weeks)
-3. Read and understand the source code of SpMV multiplication functions from Scipy and other sparse matrix storage format‑based SpMV algorithms from research paper.
-(3-4 weeks)
-4. Learn OpenCL programming language.
+3. Implement Sliced ELLPACK format and the SpMV algorithm based on it (Use Python and Numba).
+(1-2 weeks)
+4. Design a format converter to convert CSR format to Sliced ELLPACK format.
+(1-2 weeks)
+5. Learn OpenCL and use OpenCL to implement Sliced ELLPACK format SpMV.
 (2-3 weeks)
-5. Design a new sparse matrix storage format and Design a SpMV algorithm to fit the new data structure.
-(3-4 weeks)